Evolution of Recycling-Oriented Manufacturing

 From the viewpoint of effective usage of resources, we believe that generation of waste and revenue-generating waste at factories must be minimized, even if such waste could be sold as valuable commodities.
 Based on this belief, we identify the amount of generated waste (including both revenue-generating waste and factory generated waste) and classify it into: (1) recyclable waste (including those that can be sold and those which can be transferred free of charge or by paying a fee), (2) waste that can be reduced by incineration or dehydration, and (3) landfill (waste with no option other than being sent to landfills).

 With the waste plastic import control introduced in China, the volume of material being recycled has dropped, leading to an increase in landfill waste disposal.
-As a result, the factory waste recycling rate in fiscal 2023 was 99.1 %, achieving the 99% target in our GPI 2024.
+As a result, the factory waste recycling rate in fiscal 2024 was 99.3 %, achieving the 99% target in our GPI 2024.
 We will introduce more activities which aim to maintain and improve the factory waste recycling rate.
+(As one example of specific efforts, Panasonic Electric Works Ikeda Denki Co., Ltd., identified the current status of mixed waste materials and then reduced waste by 28 tons per year by changing the materials used in packaging and by sorting waste by color and material.
+From 2024, the company has been working to make effective use of resources, such as by increasing the rate of in-process recycling of ABS resin*7.)

 As a means to reduce the generation of waste, we are fostering resource-saving product design.
 In our production activities, we are engaging in resource loss reduction, employing our own unique material flow analysis methods.
 We consider materials that do not become products and excessive use of consumables as resource losses, and make the material flow and lost values for each process visible in order to resolve the issues in close collaboration with the design, manufacturing, and other relevant business divisions.
 In the future, we will promote further reductions in resource losses through the Resource Loss Navigation, our original system developed to automatically display information to help reduce resource losses.